twyller1/twyller1.github.io/index.md

 # Hello World

 This is my home page!
-My name is Twyller Anderson and I am a student at [Cal State Fullerton](https://www.fullerton.edu) and my major is Copmuter Science.
+My name is Twyller Anderson and I am a student at [Cal State Fullerton](https://www.fullerton.edu) and my major is Computer Science.

 ## Computer Science Projects